 Child maintenance can make a huge difference to the wellbeing of a child from a single parent family.

-Children living in single parent families are almost twice at risk of
+- Children living in single parent families are twice as likely to be living in poverty

-The Child Maintenance Service (CMS) is there to help parents financially
+The Child Maintenance Service (CMS) needs to change.
+We are campaigning for:

 A fairer charging system

 - Single parents on low incomes shouldn’t have to pay the £20 application fee